octelium/playground/README.md

 ## What is this?

-This is a playground for you to install, run and manage an Octelium Cluster from within a GitHub Codespace.
-While we recommend you to install a demo Cluster over a cheap cloud VM/VPS instance such as DigitalOcean, Vultr, EC2, Hetzner, etc... (read more in the quick installation guide [here](https://octelium.com/docs/octelium/latest/overview/quick-install)) or from within a Linux VM/microVM inside your local machine, this methode serves as an additional way for you to play with Octelium and try managing it without having to install it on real machineor a Kubernetes cluster.
+This is a playground for you to install, run and manage an Octelium Cluster inside a GitHub Codespace.
+While we recommend you to install a demo Cluster over a cheap cloud VM/VPS instance such as DigitalOcean, Vultr, EC2, Hetzner, etc... (read more in the quick installation guide [here](https://octelium.com/docs/octelium/latest/overview/quick-install)) or from within a Linux VM/microVM inside your local machine, this method serves as an additional way for you to play with Octelium and try managing it without having to install it on real machine or a Kubernetes cluster.
 Note the Cluster domain in our case here is going to be simply `localhost`.

 ## Steps